Raja Junjungan Lubis: Career

 After announcing the proclamation, the government of Mandailing Natal was tasked with forming the Indonesian National Committee.
-After deliberation, the government decided that the formation of the Indonesian National Committee should be held at the capital of Tapanuli, Tarutung.
-Most of Tapanuli local leaders, such as Ferdinand Lumbantobing, Abdul Hakim Harahap, and Sutan Naga, were already in Tarutung, thus the government of Mandailing Natal decided to send a delegation to Tapanuli.
+After deliberations, the government decided that the formation of the Indonesian National Committee should be held at the capital of Tapanuli, Tarutung.
+Most of Tapanuli local leaders, such as Ferdinand Lumban Tobing, Abdul Hakim Harahap, and Sutan Naga, were already in Tarutung, thus the government of Mandailing Natal decided to send a delegation to Tapanuli.
 Junjungan Lubis was appointed as the delegate for Mandailing Natal.

 On 12 September 1945, Junjungan Lubis, Kari Oesman, and Fachruddin Nasution departed from Padangsidempuan to Tarutung.
 Junjungan Lubis, along with other delegates, appointed Abdul Hakim Harahap as the formateur of the Indonesian National Committee of Tapanuli.
 Junjungan Lubis became the member of the Indonesian National Committee of Tapanuli.

-During the Indonesian National Revolution, Lubis was appointed as the member of the People's Representative Council of Sumatra, representing Tapanuli.
-The council was inaugurated on 17 April 1946, and was dissolved after the members of the People's Representative Council of North Sumatra was formed on 13 December 1948.
+During the Indonesian National Revolution, Lubis was appointed as a member of the People's Representative Council of Sumatra, representing Tapanuli.
+The council was inaugurated on 17 April 1946, and was dissolved after the members of the People's Representative Council of North Sumatra were named on 13 December 1948.
 Lubis also concurrently held the office as the Regent of Batanggadis from 30 August 1947 until 12 December 1949.
 He was also appointed as the Chief of Staff for Civilian Affairs in 1949, and on 16 August 1949, he was appointed as the coordinator for civilian affairs in Tapanuli.
 After his resignation as the Regent of Batanggadis, his office was replaced by Fachruddin Nasution, and he became the Deputy Military Governor of Tapanuli and East Sumatra.
 As the deputy governor, he was involved in negotiations between the Dutch and Indonesian and was involved in settling the conflicts between rogue warriors in North Sumatra.

 After the Indonesian National Revolution ended, Lubis was appointed by the governor of North Sumatra as the Regent of South Tapanuli — consisting of Angkola Sipirok, Padang Lawas, Mandailing Natal — in 1951.
 During his term, he created 6 new subdistricts in South Tapanuli.
 On 1 February 1954, he was transferred by governor Sutan Mohammad Amin Nasution to Central Tapanuli, and became the Regent of Central Tapanuli.
 As the Regent of Central Tapanuli, he also concurrently assumed the office as the Mayor of Sibolga — the capital of Central Tapanuli — on 11 February 1954.
 He resigned as the Mayor of Sibolga on 31 December 1957, and resigned as the Regent of Central Tapanuli on 1 August 1958.